australia outback

 In my opinion it is so hard to imagine what life was like for the early explorers and pioneers in this harsh and remote land.
 Much has changed, however, making a living out there is not easy, even today.
 But, most people love the Outback, and can't imagine to live somewhere else.
 Living in the wonderful nature makes up for all the hardship.

 The story of the Stockman's Hall of Fame began in 1974, when Hugh Sawrey thought of creating a tribute to all the unsung heroes of Outback Australia.
-Other outstanding Australians shared this dream, and started a fundraising campaign.
+Other outstanding Australians shared this dream, and started a fund-raising campaign.

 The museum with its futuristic look was built from timber, stone and corrugated iron.
 It was opened by Her Majesty Queen Elizabeth II, on 29 April, 1988.

 The museum tells the stories of Aboriginal people, the history of white settlement, explorers and pioneers.
+It wasn't an easy life as the exhibitions will tell you!

-The Stockman's Hall of Fame features more than 1200 items within five major galleries themed: arrow Discovery, arrow Pioneers, arrow Outback Properties, arrow Life in the Outback, arrow and Stockworkers.
+The Stockman's Hall of Fame features more than 1200 items within five major galleries themed:

 Of course stockworkers were not the only people who deserve their stories being mentioned in the museum.
 There are the miners, merchants, saddlers, teacher, and many more people of all professions who helped to build communities in the Outback.

+Lack of communication over vast distances was the biggest problem in the early days.
+Alfred Traeger's invention of the pedal radio finally gave the Outback its voice.
 The new invented radio was not only for emergencies.
 It was soon used to keep contact with neighbours on far away stations.
 Especially women were looking forward to what became soon known as the "Galah sessions".

 Location: